• Skip to main content

 • Author

-Home » nouns » Katana is the Japanese word for ‘Japanese sword’, explained
+Home » nouns » Katana is a Japanese word for ‘Japanese sword’, explained

-Katana is the Japanese word for ‘Japanese sword’, explained
+Katana is a Japanese word for ‘Japanese sword’, explained

 What does “katana” mean in Japanese?